MohamedAbed250/Crop-Disease-Prediction-Model/README.md

 The active Flask app is centered on wheat crop health prediction.
 It allows users to:

-- open a project landing page
+- Open a project landing page
-- launch the prediction form
+- Launch the prediction form
-- enter 17 wheat-related input features
+- Enter 17 wheat-related input features
-- try built-in demo presets
+- Try built-in demo presets
-- receive a healthy or unhealthy prediction
+- Receive a healthy or unhealthy prediction
-- view confidence, risk context, and feature-based explanation panels
+- View confidence, risk context, and feature-based explanation panels

 ## Main Features

 - Flask web interface with multiple routes
-- machine learning prediction pipeline backed by saved model files
+- Machine learning prediction pipeline backed by saved model files
-- confidence and probability output for each prediction
+- Confidence and probability output for each prediction
-- form presets for quick testing
+- Form presets for quick testing
-- health-check endpoint for deployment verification
+- Health-check endpoint for deployment verification
-- supporting visuals and exploratory project artifacts
+- Supporting visuals and exploratory project artifacts

 ## Input Features